MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 Azure Active Directory (AAD) plays a pivotal role when a bot is deployed to Azure.

 ### Bot registration

  When you register a bot with Azure, for example via the bot channels registration, an Active Directory registration application is created.
 This application has its own application ID (app Id) and client secret (password) needed to configure the bot for deployment.
 The app Id is also needed to secure the service to service communication between the bot and the Bot Framework Channel Services.

 > [!IMPORTANT]
-> The application ID and password are not intended to be used for user's authentication.
+> The application ID and password are not intended to be used for bot authentication.

 ### Bot authentication